 One of the best ways to spend time in Toronto is to enjoy the historical distillery district.
 The distillery district has to be one of the trendiest places in the city…not to mention it is full of some of the most instagrammable spots.
 Arvo Coffee, a café which takes it’s vibe…and its toast bar… from the Australian coffee pub culture, can be found right in the heart of the distillery district.
 This café is as cool as its surroundings, and so are the baristas.
 Arvo is a location that really emits a sense of welcoming, a place where you can make friends with the baristas and really come to hangout.
 Arvo is a coffee shop which really focuses on building a community, no one is too cool for coffee here.

 Arvo coffee puts a lot of effort into their delicious beverages.
 The drinks are thoughtfully served with the same cool style as the cafe itself.
 At Arvo they are all about taking in new types of coffee and experimenting with brewing styles and flavours.
-They attempt to showcase different roasters world wide and this thoughtfulness is part of why this is one of the best coffee shops in Toronto.
+They attempt to showcase the different coffee roasters Toronto has as well as those world wide.
+This thoughtfulness is part of why this café serves up some of the best coffee Toronto has to offer.
 We had the chance to try the nitro cold brew which is a carbonated cold brew coffee flavoured by hops.
 Essentially a cold brew non-alcoholic beer coffee, perfect for summer time.
 We enjoyed our cold brew on their wonderful patio as we watched the action of the distillery district by day.
 Arvo coffee is also family friendly, so if you have a little one, bring them by.
 They make complimentary ‘baby-chinos’ (steamed milk in espresso cups) for the kids.

-Antikka Cafe is one of the best coffee shops in Toronto because of its focus on the traditional ways of brewing Armenian coffee.
+Antikka Cafe Toronto serves some of the best coffee in Toronto because of its focus on the traditional ways of brewing Armenian coffee.
 It is important to note that the coffee shop uses coffee from an Armenian roaster in San Francisco, keeping true to its roots.
 They are the only coffee shop in Canada using this roaster.